GreyCorbel/admpwd-e-docs/AdmPwd.PS/Add-AdmPwdPdsManagedAccountsContainer.md

 # Add-AdmPwdPdsManagedAccountsContainer

 ## SYNOPSIS
-Adds configuration of AD container with accounts with automatically managed passwords to configuration of PDS.
+Adds configuration of AD container with user accounts with automatically managed passwords to configuration of PDS.

 ## SYNTAX